 VACUUM VAPOR DEGREASING EFFICIENCY

-There are three factors to consider.
-First is the NBP.
-Second is the size of your part.
-Third is the latent heat of vaporization (amount of heat associated with the volume of liquid condensed).
-Let’s compare trichloroethylene (TCE) to fluorinated blends of trans dichloroethylene (Trans), a common substitute being used in vapor degreasers.
+Three critical factors must be considered: firstly, the NBP; secondly, the size of the component; and thirdly, the latent heat of vaporization, which is the heat energy associated with the volume of liquid condensed.
+To illustrate, compare trichloroethylene (TCE) with fluorinated blends of trans-dichloroethylene (Trans), which are commonly used as substitutes in vapor degreasers.

-In short, not all solvents perform the same even if they are chemically similar.
-Changing your cleaning chemistry is not as easy as some vendors or regulators would lead you to believe.
-Talk to us first.
-We have over 25 years of experience.
+In conclusion, not all solvents exhibit identical performance characteristics, even when chemically similar.
+Modifying your cleaning chemistry is more complex than some vendors or regulators may suggest.
+We recommend you consult with us first—we have over 25 years of experience.